Snomio/Documentation/README.md

 * `make build` creates the static webiste under the `site` directory
 * `make serve` creates the static webiste and start serving it using the mkdocs builting webserver
+* `make gh-pages` creates the static website, commit the site into the `gh-pages` branch and push the commit to Github

 ## Custom template